JuliaGtk/Gtk4.jl/docs/src/manual/layout.md

 # Layout

-You will usually want to add more than one widget to your application.
-To this end, Gtk4 provides many layout widgets.
+Gtk4 provides many layout widgets for arranging widgets in a window.

 !!! note
-    For larger projects it is advisable to create the layout using Glade in combination with GtkBuilder.
+    For larger projects it might be a good idea to create the layout using Glade in combination with `GtkBuilder`.
 See [Builder and Glade](@ref).

 ## GtkBox

-The most simple layout widget is the `GtkBox`.
+The simplest layout widget is the `GtkBox`.
 It is one-dimensional and can be either be horizontally or vertical aligned.
 ```julia
 win = GtkWindow("New title")
 hbox = GtkBox(:h)  # :h makes a horizontal layout, :v a vertical layout